NGINX settings

 }

-This way you can specify any header supported by NGINX you require.
+You can specify any header supported by NGINX.

-Configuring GitLab trusted_proxies and the NGINX real_ip module
+Configure GitLab trusted proxies and NGINX real_ip module

-By default, NGINX and GitLab will log the IP address of the connected client.
+By default, NGINX and GitLab log the IP address of the connected client.

-If your GitLab is behind a reverse proxy, you may not want the IP address of the proxy to show up as the client address.
+If GitLab is behind a reverse proxy, you might not want the IP address of the proxy to show as the client address.

-You can have NGINX look for a different address to use by adding your reverse proxy to the real_ip_trusted_addresses list:
+To configure NGINX to use a different address, add your reverse proxy to the real_ip_trusted_addresses list:

-# Each address is added to the the NGINX config as 'set_real_ip_from <address>;'
+# Each address is added to the NGINX config as 'set_real_ip_from <address>;'

 nginx['real_ip_trusted_addresses'] = [ '192.168.1.0/24', '192.168.2.1', '2001:0db8::/32' ]